vgurianov/uml-sp/docs/case_studies/queue/queuing_theory.md

 It is a *configuration space* of system.
 #### Taxonomy
 The "Abstract classes" package defines **Taxonomy** of queueing systems and consist three abstract classes.
+#### Queueing system
+Definition of concept as in Fig.1 but class has "next" method for move to members of system.
 #### G/G/s queueing system
 The "DirectAccessComposite" frame defines **G/G/s queuing system** concept.
 The frame has "queue" slot.
 It is definition of queue as in Fig.1.